The Hon Karen Andrews MP – Assistant Minister for Vocational Education and Skills

 Jason is the Executive Officer of the Apprentice Employment Network NSW ACT since 2015.
 Jason has worked in the Group Training Industry for 6 years in various roles.
 Jason has over 17 years experience in the VET industry and is actively involved in various working parties within the VET industry.

-John Liddicoat – Managing Director, Novaskill
+John Liddicoat – General Manager, Novaskill

 John joined Novaskill in 2009 is the current General Manager.
 During his time at Novaskill, John has expanded both its product offering and footprint, most recently internationalising the business with the inclusion of VET operations in various locations in China.
 John has been involved in the Group Training Industry for over 17 years.